scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION packets are at the network layer (layer-3), and the SCION header sits in between the transport and link layer.
 The header contains a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
 In addition, end-host addresses only need to be unique within an AS, and can be, in principle, reused.
-In early deployments, intra-AS SCION packets are sometimes encapsulated into an IP packet, for backwards compatibility.

 ### Provided to Other Components
 The SCION data plane provides path-aware connectivity to applications.
 The SCION stack on an end host, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.
 Exposing capabilities of path-aware networking to upper layers remains an open question.
-As an example, PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
+As an example, PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath available to the transport layer at end hosts.

 ### Key Properties